chinyereunamba/biabook/docs/api/README.md

-# BookMe API Documentation
+# BiaBook API Documentation

-This documentation covers all API endpoints for the BookMe appointment booking platform.
+This documentation covers all API endpoints for the BiaBook appointment booking platform.

 ## Base URL